gar1t/2016-05-12-ceug/slides.md

 ### Two general categories of<br>Erlang process

 - "Fire and forget" -- intended to perform a task and exit
-- "Server" -- serve requests via message passing forever
+- "Server" -- serve requests via message-passing forever-or-awhile

 ---